yobibyte/rtd/README.md

 RTD_ROOT/learning/watch.md
 ```

+## FAQ

+### How do I use this tool?

+- Show your inbox: `rtd show`.
+- Show all your todos: `rtd show all`.
+- Show all todos in a file (e.g. learn/read.md): `rtd show learn/read.md`.
+- Add task to your inbox.md: `rtd add "Delete Todoist on your smartphone."`.
+- Add task to any other file (e.g. learn/read.md): `rtd add "Read LSTM paper" learn/read.md`.
+- Toggle task status (done/undone) for task with id &32: `rtd toggle 32`.
+- Remove task with id &32: `rtd rm 32`.
+- Move task with id &32 to file maybe.md: `rtd mv 32 maybe.md`.
+- Move all done tasks to the .done list: `rtd archive`.

+### Why do you need this?

+I got frustrated with Todoist not being able to sync my todos, and I like distraction-free apps in my terminal.

+### How can I use this on my phone?

+My RTD_ROOT directory is in an Obsidian vault that's synced with my phone.
+I can edit it through Obsidian on my smartphone.

+### How can I help?

+Any contributions and feedback are welcomed!

+### Why not python?

+I wanted to learn Rust, and I wanted rtd to be damn fast.

+- Show your gtd directory structure: `rtd list`.

 ## Roadmap
 - [x] Print out the inbox content.
 - [x] Print out all todos in the root recursively.